ivapezo/ted_talks-engagement/README.md

-# Modelling language usage and listener engagement in Podcasts
+# Modelling language usage and listener engagement in TED Talks

 ![alt text](https://github.com/ivapezo/podcast-engagement/blob/main/criacao-podcast-BR-Capterra-Header.png)

 ### Goal of the project

-What contributes to the broad appeal of a podcast?
-Is it the host's upbeat and positive energy that captures the audience's attention, or does a rich and profound vocabulary play a crucial role?
-We all have our individual assumptions and preferences regarding what makes a podcast successful and beloved.
-In this project, linguistic factors are investigated, leveraging the written descriptions of the show and episode as well as the audio transcript of the episode.
+What contributes to the broad appeal of a TED talk?
+Is it the speakers's upbeat and positive energy that captures the audience's attention, or does a rich and profound vocabulary play a crucial role?
+We all have our individual assumptions and preferences regarding what makes a talk successful and beloved.
+In this project, linguistic factors are investigated, leveraging the written descriptions of the talk as well as its audio transcript.

-The primary objective of this project is to explore how various elements of a podcast, including vocabulary diversity, distinctiveness, emotion, and syntax, relate to user engagement.
-The goal is to develop models using different textual representations and identify which features are predictive of engagement - the characteristics that keep people listening to podcasts.
+The primary objective of this project is to explore how various elements of a TED talk, including vocabulary diversity, distinctiveness, emotion, and syntax, relate to user engagement.
+The goal is to develop models using different textual representations and identify which features are predictive of engagement - the characteristics that keep people listening.

-The project is inspired by this paper from 2021, where the authors use a logistic regression classifier with different representations of the content, and two neural classifiers - a feedforward neural network with a single hidden layer, and the pre-trained BERT.
+The project is inspired by this paper from 2021, where the authors use a logistic regression classifier with different representations of the content, and two neural classifiers - a feedforward neural network with a single hidden layer, and the pre-trained BERT to predict listener engagement in podcasts.
 My goal is to develop and surpass the best performances from the paper using the current state-of-the-art language models.

 ### The data
 The dataset includes around 200k podcasts filtered for English and Portuguese content.
 Episodes vary in audio quality, topics, and structural formats due to a mix of professional and amateur content.
 The dataset contains both the audio and the transcripts of the episodes.